rwieruch/react-data-fetching/README.md

 # react-data-fetching

-Showcase on how to perfrom data fetching in React Read more about it in this article: [How to fetch data in React?](https://www.robinwieruch.de/react-data-fetching)
+Showcase on how to perform data fetching in React.
+Read more about it in this article: [How to fetch data in React?](https://www.robinwieruch.de/react-data-fetching)

 ## Installation